Runroom/archetype-symfony/doc/Deployment.md

 ```

 This command will install Docker on the server and deploy the application.
 In case you are deploying multiple applications,
-remember that you only need to do the setup once, but you will need to push the environment variables and deploy each application separately.
+remember that you only need to do the setup once, but you will need to deploy each application separately.

 ## Deploying

+> [!WARNING]
-Normally you want to deploy using your CI/CD tool, but you can also deploy manually.
+> Normally you want to deploy using your CI/CD tool, but there could be certain cases where you might want to execute a manual deployment.

 To initiate a normal deployment you can use:

 ```bash
 make deploy